 Rats leave faeces behind as they move through your home.
 You may notice small, dark, pellet-shaped faeces along rat pathways.

-Since rats have poor eyesight, they also create and maintain established routes, usually against walls.
+Since rats have poor eyesight, they create and maintain established routes, often along walls.
 You can sometimes see grease smears and smudges along these routes, particularly along baseboards.

 Footprints